-Pomeranians are fuzzy and adorable pint-sized pups that have captured the hearts of many worldwide.
-These cute and loving dogs rank 24th on AKC’s 2021 list of the most popular dog breeds in the US.
-A Pomeranian might just be the perfect four-legged addition to your family.
-Aside from being adorable, “Poms” are also loyal, loving, and cuddly creatures that love to play.
-But don’t let the adorable faces fool you; they can be a handful and a not-so-perfect addition to your home.
+Pomeranians are fuzzy and adorable pint-sized pups that have captured hearts around the world.
+These cute, loving dogs ranked 24th on the AKC’s 2021 list of the most popular dog breeds in the U.S. A Pomeranian might just be the perfect four-legged companion for your family.
+Aside from being adorable, “Poms” are also loyal, loving, and cuddly dogs that love to play.
+But don’t let the adorable faces fool you; they can be a handful and not the ideal fit for your home.

-The Pomeranian is a true “toy” dog, with an ideal height of eight to 11 inches and weight of only three to seven pounds (one to three kilograms).
-They are often at mature size by seven to 10 months of age.
-Pomeranians are easily recognized by their luxuriant fluffy double coat and foxy face with alert, prick ears.
+The Pomeranian is a true toy breed, with a typical height of eight to 11 inches and weight of just three to seven pounds (one to three kilograms).
+They are often at full size by seven to 10 months of age.
+Pomeranians are easily recognized by their luxurious, fluffy double coat and foxy face with alert, pointed ears.
 The body shape is fairly square, and the fluffy tail curls up and over the back.
-A thick ruff around the neck completes the picture of a dog that could handle the snows of northern Germany.
+A thick ruff around the neck completes the look of a dog that could handle the snows of northern Germany.
 The head is somewhat rounded with a distinct muzzle.

 - 1 History and Origin of Pomeranians